Chart Color Schemes

 Tugun displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

 Tugun's dwelling structure, as per the latest Census, consisted of 46.4% houses and 53.6% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Non-Metro Qld's 49.8% houses and 50.2% other dwellings.
-Home ownership in Tugun was at 29.4%, with mortgaged dwellings at 39.8% and rented ones at 30.8%.
-The median monthly mortgage repayment in the area was $1,950, below Non-Metro Qld's average of $2,000.
-Median weekly rent in Tugun was $460, compared to Non-Metro Qld's $450.
-Nationally, Tugun's median monthly mortgage repayment is higher than the Australian average of $1,863, and rents are substantially above the national figure of $375.
+Home ownership in Tugun was at 29.4%, with the remaining dwellings either mortgaged (39.8%) or rented (30.8%).
+The median monthly mortgage repayment in Tugun was $1,950, lower than Non-Metro Qld's average of $2,000.
+The median weekly rent figure in Tugun was $460, compared to Non-Metro Qld's $450.
+Nationally, Tugun's mortgage repayments were higher at $1,950 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing